jlmodell/sa-mobile/README.md

 The user logs in via email/password and receives a token that is required for all requests.

 The site consumes an api built wite node.js using the fastify framework.
 The data is housed in a mongodb.
+-> https://github.com/jlmodell/api-fastify-mongodb for more details on the backend

 Stack: (M)ongodb (F)astify (R)eact (N)odejs